Family Medicine Obstetrics Recertification

 - Submit documentation of CME hours: an average of 50 hours of Category 1 CME per year with at least 25 CMEs in the field of Family Medicine Obstetrics.
-Over the eight-year certification period, the totals would be 400 CME, with 200 of those CME in Family Medicine Obstetrics.
-The ABPS CME form must be used in compiling the CMEs, click here.
-Copies of an official printout or copies of certificates must be attached to the ABPS CME Form.
+Over the eight-year certification period, the totals would be 400 CME, with 200 of those CME credits from Family Medicine Obstetrics related topics.
+Copies of an official CME summary from the granting organization or copies of individual certificates must be submitted for all completed CME activities.
 NOTE: Teaching hours may be used to help satisfy the CME requirement; however, the total teaching hours submitted may not be more than half the overall total CME required and a letter from the program director or official certificate verifying the number of hours claimed must also be submitted.

-- Complete 7.5 CME credits of AAPS-Approved Medical Ethics (Certificates expiring 2012 or later) – AAPS-approved courses include the AAPS-sponsored Medical Ethics course held in June in conjunction with the AAPS Scientific Meeting OR must contain term “Medical Ethics” in the title or syllabus of the course, must be intended for physicians, and cannot be the same course taken multiple times to meet the 7.5 credit requirement.
-CME hours attained through the AAPS-sponsored Medical Ethics course may be applied to the required AAPS-sponsored CME.
+- Complete 4 CME credits of AAPS-Approved Medical Ethics – Approved courses include the AAPS-sponsored Medical Ethics course held annually in conjunction with the AAPS Scientific Meeting OR must contain the term “Medical Ethics” in the title or syllabus of the course, must be intended for physicians, and cannot be the same course taken multiple times to meet the 4 credit requirement.

 - Requirements for recertification in Family Medicine Obstetrics include successful completion of a recertification examination.

 - Recertification is now easier than ever.
 Simply log in to your Diplomate account using the Diplomate Log In button at the top of this page, and go to My Certifications.